At the heart of a Josephite Education is a commitment to every child and a focus on their educational, spiritual and emotional needs.

 At Mary MacKillop College all students study Religious Education, English, Humanities and Social Sciences, Mathematics, Science, Health and Physical Education.
 Students are also able to choose from a range of electives; Art, Drama, Music, Dance, Digital Technologies, Home Economics and specialist sport programs.

 What is Year 7 Pastoral Care?

 At Mary MacKillop College we believe in the uniqueness of each young person and honour the gifts and talents that each girl brings to our school community.
-A designated Year 7 Pastoral Care Coordinator will be assigned to look after the Year 7 cohort.
-This Pastoral Care Coordinator will develop strong relationships with both parents and Year 7 students and will lead a team of dedicated teachers who will be committed to the health and wellbeing of each student.
+A designated Year 7 Pastoral Care Coordinator is assigned to look after the Year 7 cohort.
+This Pastoral Care Coordinator develops strong relationships with both parents and Year 7 students and leads a team of dedicated teachers who are committed to the health and wellbeing of each student.

-Year 7 students will have a pastoral Care Teacher who they will see at the beginning of every school day.
-These teachers will mentor students to assist in their holistic development, their relationship with their faith, their social skills and their involvement in the community.
+Year 7 students have a pastoral Care Teacher who they see at the beginning of every school day.
+These teachers mentor students to assist in their holistic development, their relationship with their faith, their social skills and their involvement in the community.

-Two key teachers will work closely with one class to deliver a combination of the core subjects, while a number of specialist teachers will deliver subjects that are not delivered by the key teachers.
+Two key teachers work closely with one class to deliver a combination of the core subjects, while a number of specialist teachers deliver subjects that are not delivered by the key teachers.

 What will the Transition process be?